Skip to main content

 1. Data Sources

 1. New Customer counts & LTV data is powered by order level data from your store connections.
 Parker receives anonymous customer IDs from both Shopify and Amazon that represent an individual customer which enables us to track their Lifetime value over time.
 Be default, Parker analytics reports in UTC timezone for LTV level data.
+Customer related metrics exclude $0 orders, thus if a customer made a purchase of $0, that order will not be counted as a valid order.

 1. Amazon: As we are limited to 2 years of order data from the date you connect your sales channels to Parker, new customer counts may be higher than actuals if your channel is older than 2 years old.